RomaLzhih/RomaLzhih.github.io/_posts/2022-11-10-Orthogonal-Range-Search.md

 Such a $region(v)$ is formed by the line represented by the ancestor nodes of $v$.

-The _query algorithm_ is: we traverse the Kd-Tree, but visit only nodes whose region is interested by the query rectangle.
+The _query algorithm_ is: we traverse the Kd-Tree, but visit only nodes whose region is intersected by the query rectangle.
 When a region is fully contained in the query rectangle, we can report all the points stored in its subtree.
 When the traversal reaches a leaf, we have to check whether the points stored at the leaf is contained in the query region and, if so, report it.

 ![image-20210222180109075](./assets/img/posts/typora-user-images/image-20210222180109075.png)